diamante-io/Aurora/services/compliance/README.md

 }
 ```
 ### `callbacks.tx_status`
-This callback should return the status of a transaction as explained in [`SEP-0004`](https://github.com/hcnet/hcnet-protocol/blob/master/ecosystem/sep-0004.md).
+This callback should return the status of a transaction as explained in [`SEP-0004`](https://github.com/diamnet/diamnet-protocol/blob/master/ecosystem/sep-0004.md).

 #### Request

 name | description
 --- | ---
-`id` | HcNet transaction ID.
+`id` | DiamNet transaction ID.

 #### Response
 This callback should return `200 OK` status code and JSON object with the transaction status info: